MohammadHossein-Bahari/mohammadhossein-bahari.github.io/_pages/about.md

   - /about.html
 ---

-I'm a EDEE PhD student in [EPFL](https://www.epfl.ch/en/) and a research assistant at [VITA](https://www.epfl.ch/labs/vita/).
+I'm an EDEE PhD student in [EPFL](https://www.epfl.ch/en/) and a research assistant at [VITA](https://www.epfl.ch/labs/vita/) under supervision of [Alexandre Alahi](https://people.epfl.ch/alexandre.alahi?lang=en).
+I recieved my master's degree in Electrical engineering from [Sharif university of technology](https://en.sharif.edu/).

-My research interest revolves around ...
+My research interest revolves around generalizable neural networks,  causal learning, knowledge-driven networks, and visual reasoning.
+I pursue these topics in the application of vehicle behavior prediction for self-driving cars.

-I am open for any types of collaborations :)
+I am open for any types of collaborations.
+Fell free to drop me a massage :)

 # News